glaucopater/gcn-starter-ts/md-blog/2018-10-01/index.md

 ---
-date: "2018-01-01"
+date: '2018-01-01'
-title: "Test Title For This is a paragraph"
+title: 'Test Title For This is a paragraph'
-category: "General"
+category: 'General'
 tags: ['gatsby', 'react', 'typescript', 'graphql']
 ---